 So go with the correct approach and mention all the verbs in the achievements section in past tense as you have already achieved the goal.

-Alignment of Dates and other details
+Align your dates and other details

 Industry standards and our experience say that the best way to align these details is keeping the company name and designation on the left.

 And keeping the dates and location of the workplace on the right.

 The way it is important to correctly align the date, it is also important to mention the start and end date of a work experience.

 This gives insight to the recruiter around the number of years you served in an organization.

 Remember, at each step we are trying to make recruiter's work easy.